Step 1: Determining if IRB Approval is Required

 - Open a new IRB application in the eIRB system.

-- On the Title tab, write “[.118 Determination Request]:” in the protocol’s title box along with the protocol title.
-The protocol title should match your grant title.
+- On the Title tab, write “[.118 Determination Request]:” in the protocol’s title box along with the protocol title which should match your grant title.

 - List the funding source as “NSF” for .118 determinations.